dhellmann/pymotw/PyMOTW/operator/index.rst

 :Purpose: Functional interface to built-in operators.
 :Python Version: 1.4 and later

 Functional programming using iterators occasionally requires you to create small functions for simple expressions.
-Sometimes these can be expressed as lambda functions.
-But for some operations, you don't need to define your own function at all.
-The operator module defines functions that correspond to built-in operations for arithmetic, and comparison as well as sequence and dictionary operations.
+Sometimes these can be expressed as lambda functions, but for some operations you don't need to define your own function at all.
+The :mod:`operator` module defines functions that correspond to built-in operations for arithmetic and comparison, as well as sequence and dictionary operations.

 Logical Operations
 ==================